 The District participates in the National School Lunch Program and School Breakfast Program.
 Any student may participate in these programs at his/her school.
 Students who do not qualify for free and reduced-price meals may purchase meals.

 NEW!
 Online Meal Application

 Starting July 1, households may apply for free or reduced-priced meals online at:

-You may also apply on your smart phone and the application is available in English, Spanish, and Khmer (Cambodian).
+You may also apply on your smart phone and the application is available in English and Spanish.

 - Student’s PIN (personal identification number) that will be used for the cafeteria's computerized point-of-sale (POS) system for breakfast and lunch meals.

 - A letter stating that your child has been directly certified to receive free meals and that a meal application does not need to be submitted, or